About Women for Healthy Rural Living

 Milbridge

-Ora, a Massachusetts native, has happily called Maine her home for forty-eight years.
-She graduated from Emmanuel College in Boston with a BA in education and art.
-Developing and implementing the first visual art curriculum at Narraguagus High School, she taught the program there for twenty-four years.
-Upon her retirement in 2008, she joined the board of the Women’s Health Resource Library and is proud to be a part of this dynamic group of community-minded women.
-As past-president of the Pleasant River Garden Club and its current secretary, she has a special interest in WHRL’s Incredible Edible Milbridge project which promotes food equity, community gardening skills, and nutrition education.
+Ora, a Massachusetts native, has called Maine her home for 48 years.
+A graduate of Emmanuel College in Boston with a BA in education and art, Ora developed and implemented the first visual art curriculum at Narraguagus High School, where she taught the program for 24 years.
+Upon her retirement in 2008, she joined the WHRL’s board and is proud to be a part of this dynamic group of community-minded women.
+As past president of the Pleasant River Garden Club and its current secretary, she has a special interest in WHRL’s Incredible Edible Milbridge project.
 Married to her husband, Carl, for 55 years and mother of four, she enjoys cooking, painting, gardening, and most especially, watching their nine grandchildren grow!

 Alison Beedy